Pays de Montereau bus network

-Pays de Montereau is a French bus network run by Île-de-France Mobilités, operated by CFTR via his subsidiary Francilité Pays de Montereau.

-The network was created by a merging of SAVAC and Cars Lacroix, since August 1, 2023.
+Pays de Montereau is a French bus network run by Île-de-France Mobilités, operated by CFTR through his subsidiary Francilité Pays de Montereau.
+It was created thanks of a merging of SAVAC and Cars Lacroix from August 1, 2023.

-The network consists of 15 lines serving the Montereau community, and also consist of one demand-responsive transport.
+The network consists of 15 lines serving the communauté de communes du Pays de Montereau.
+The network is also completed by a night line and a demand-responsive transport.

 History

 Opening to the competition

 Due to the opening up of public transport to competition in Île-de-France, Pays de Montereau is founded on August 1, 2023, corresponding to public service delegation number 17 established by Île-de-France Mobilités.
 A call for tenders was therefore launched by the organizing authority to designate a company that will operate the network for a period of four years.
 It was finally the CFTR who gain the operation, via his subsidiary Francilité Pays de Montereau, which was designated during the board of directors on December 7, 2022.

 At the time of its opening to competition, the network consisted of the line 15 of ProCars, line 46 of Seine-et-Marne Express operated by Transdev Vulaines, lines A, B, C, Ea, Eb, Emplet, F, G, I et L of Siyonne, and line 19 of STILL bus network operated by Transdev Interval.

 On September 7, 2023, two night lines were created and serves the Montereau station.